 Here is a puzzle: Where can you stand on dry ground and look up to see a river channel above you?

-Above we see a satellite image of the desert region south of Green River in south central Utah.
-To the right is the snaking Green River as it has eroded a deep channel into the red sandstone rock.
+Above we see a satellite image of the desert region south of the city of Green River in south central Utah.
+To the right is the snaking Green River which has eroded a deep channel into the red sandstone rock.
 What I have outlined in this image are just some of the “fossil” rivers in the area.
-These are fossil rivers or what have been called preserved paleochannels or gravel-capped ridges because they are hard rock that represent the solidified remains of ancient riverbeds.
+These fossil rivers, or preserved paleochannels, are composed of cemented gravel-capped ridges that represent the solidified remains of ancient riverbeds.
 What you might find most shocking about these preserved rivers is that what I have outlined are actually the highest elevations on the image.
 These rivers are raised up 100 feet or more above all their surroundings.
 Because they appear as raised ridges they have been called inverted paleochannels.
-Let look a bit closer so you can see what I am talking about.
+Let’s look a bit closer.

-These ridges are caused by a hard cap rock that resists erosion.
+These ridges are the product of eons of erosion around the hard cap rock that resists erosion.
 That rock is made from cemented gravel and sand that shows all the signs of having been the bed of an ancient river system.
 That material in the river bed became much harder rock that the layers below or to each side and so much later when the entire area was eroded the rock of the ancient river bed resisted that erosion.

 Above is an even closer view at a portion of this inverted river channel.
 In this case an intermittent creek has eroded a path through the ridge.
-You can see the large slabs of erosion resistant rock (about 100 feet above the surrounding area) that have fallen from the ridge of hard rock.
-These are all conglomerate rocks made of cemented stones laid down in a riverbed.
+You can see (click on images for larger view) the large slabs of erosion resistant rock (about 100 feet above the surrounding area) that have fallen from the ridge of hard rock.
+These are all rocks that are called conglomerates and are made of cemented gravel.

-The scale of time and the amount of rock and erosion here is quite mind-boggling.
-Here is the generally accepted conventional geology scenario for the origins of these inverted paleochannels:
+The time-scale and the amount of rock eroded to produce these inverted palaeochannels is quite mind-boggling.
+Here is the conventional geological scenario for the origins of these inverted palaeochannels:

-1) Long ago in the Jurassic this region was low lying land with gentle hills and dinosaurs roamed the area as evidenced by the many dinosaur bones in the area.
+1) Long ago in the Jurassic this region was low-lying land with gentle hills and dinosaurs roamed the area as evidenced by the many dinosaur bones preserved in these formations.
 Winding rivers would have run among the hills creating the channels we see today.

 2) Later, a warming globe melted the ice at the poles along with other changes in the ocean floor flooding the entire region.
 Eventually several thousand feet of sediments were deposited over the whole region as the land sank.
-This buried the river valleys with sediments. and over time what had been the gravel river bottoms solidified into very hard rock made of cemented stones.
+This buried the river valleys with sediments.
+Over time what had been the gravel river bottoms solidified into very hard rock made of cemented stones (conglomerates).

-3) When the earth cooled the entire area dried out and began to erode.
+3) When the earth cooled combined with thrusting-up of the continental crust the entire area region was once again subject to erosion.
 Eventually thousands of feet of rock eroded from this whole area.
 When that downward erosion reached the level where these ancient rivers were the rock was resistant while what were the hills next to the rivers where not as resistant and so continued to erode.
 Eventually the latter eroded down further than where the river used to be.
 As a result what was the bottom of the rivers are now found more than 100 feet above most of the surrounding area.
 This is why the channels have been referred to as being “exhumed.”
 They have been exhumed from a state of burial for millions of years and brought back to the surface.

 An analogue on Mars?

 Inverted channels are not just a feature found here on Earth.
 It appears that there are similar raised channels on Mars.
 Below is an image from Mars of what appears to be the remnants of ancient stream channels.
 What you can’t tell from this image is that the meandering branching pattern you see are not channels eroded into the surface of Mars but are actually ridges and so represent higher elevation than the surrounding landscape.
 If these are fossil stream beds then these may have a similar history.
 On Earth we can explain the erosion of the material that buried these rivers as erosion by water but on Mars, these ancient fossil rivers must have been exposed as ridges as the result of wind as the erosive agent.
-As slow as the process of eroding thousands of feet of rock on earth would be by fluvial processes, wind erosion on Mars of features such as this are thought to have taken a half a billion years or more.
+On Mars this takes a long time.
+Features such as these inverted valleys on the Mars surface are thought to have taken a half a billion years or longer via wild erosion.

 Williams, R.M.E., Chidsey, T.C., Jr., and Eby, D.E., (2007), Exhumed paleochannels in central Utah – analogs for raised curvilinear features on Mars, in Willis, G.C., Hylland, M.D., Clark, D.L., and Chidsey, T.C., Jr., editors, Central Utah – diverse geology of a dynamic landscape: Utah Geological Association Publication 36, Salt Lake City, Utah, 220-235. http://www.psi.edu/sites/default/files/imported/research/reports/2007/williamspics/Williams07_UGA36.pdf